 Rearrangement reactions in Organic Chemistry refer to two types of organic chemical reactions.
-A rearrangement might involve the one step migration of a hydrogen or H atom or a larger molecular fragment in a relatively short period of time.
+A rearrangement might involve the one-step migration of a hydrogen or H atom or a larger molecular fragment in a relatively short period.
 However, a rearrangement may refer to a multi-step reaction including migration of Hydrogen or H atoms or a larger molecular fragment forming one of its steps.
 Rearrangement in Organic Chemistry refers to a vast array of chemical reactions where the carbon structure of the molecule is rearranged to make way for the structural isomer of the original molecule.
 Rearrangements in organic chemistry occur to give the more stable tertiary carbocation which is then attacked by the nucleophile.

 Types of Rearrangement Reactions